-We are on the 1st floor of a pre-war building, and although we have a lift, there remain some obstacles to being fully accessible in certain parts of the school.
-Accessible toilets are available in othe Infants school located on the ground floor of the building.
+We are on the 1st floor of a pre-war building, and although we have a lift, there may be some obstacles to being fully accessible in certain parts of the school.
+Accessible toilets are available in the Infants School, which is located on the ground floor of the building.

-We have a room which can be used to meet the sensory needs of children with autistic spectrum difficulties, and we are committed to ensuring that funds are made available for any reasonable purchase of equipment that will support the learning of children with SEND.
+We are committed to ensuring that funds are made available for any reasonable purchase of equipment that will support the learning of children with SEND.

-Our Accessibility Plan (see link below) outlines in detail measures that are taken to ensure that children wit a disability are not treated less favourably than other pupils.
+Our Accessibility Plan outlines in detail measures that are taken to ensure that children with a disability are not treated less favourably than other pupils.
 All parents are made aware if their child is considered to have a disability, and what adjustments are made for them.
 They are given a full opportunity to participate in these decisions.

 Most pupils join us from Cubitt Town Infant School.
 Transition arrangements include meetings with parents, pupils,the SENCO and staff from Year 2.
 Children visit for a day of learning in the Juniors during the Summer Term.

-For mid-phase admissions we liaise with the previous SENCO, and arrange to meet where appropriate.
+For mid-phase admissions we liaise with the previous school's SENCO, and arrange to meet where appropriate.